fpereiro/redpad/readme.md

 - We split it into parts (the technical term for this is `tokenizing`).
 - We use the amazing [Yandex translation API](https://tech.yandex.com) to translate each token and generate a JSON file containing each token and its translation.
 - We dynamically fetch the JSON file with book content into an HTML reader.

+## Redpad format

+It consists of a JSON array made of arrays, each of them with two elements.
+The first element of each array is a string with a fragment of the original text; the second element is either another string (with its translation) or `null` (if the translation is still pending).

 ## Installation